The DriveWell® Platform

 DriveWell gathers sensor data from millions of IoT devices — including smartphones, proprietary Tags, connected vehicles, dashcams, and third-party devices — and fuses them with contextual data to create a unified view of vehicle and driver behavior.

 Our platform runs on hundreds of different phones, using sensors to detect driving behavior.
-Our easy to use app can be paired with our simple stick-on Tag to give an extra layer of ground truth, providing the most accurate telematics data available.
+Pair your telematics app with our peel-and-stick Tag for an extra layer of ground truth, providing the most accurate telematics data available.

-Our mobile apps are built to be easy-to-use and engaging.
+We design our mobile apps to be easy to use and engaging.
 Drivers receive timely feedback on their driving and show significant improvement in just 30 days.

-When accidents do happen, our telematics platforms allow our partners to gather information quickly and accurately to respond accordingly.
-Crash detection allows emergency services to respond to the exact location within 60 seconds; crash reconstruction provides claims adjusters with a detailed, data-driven account of a crash within 10 minutes.
+When accidents happen, our AI-driven telematics platform enables our partners to gather information quickly and accurately to proactively respond.
+Crash detection allows emergency services to respond to the exact location within seconds of a crash.
+Crash reconstruction provides claims adjusters with a detailed, data-driven account of a crash within 10 minutes.

-We protect data with top-of-the-line security protocols and procedures so our customers know it’s safe and secure.
-Our products stand on their own; we do not sell our clients’ data to third parties – unlike many of our competitors.
+We protect data with top-of-the-line security protocols and procedures.
+So our customers know it’s safe and secure.
+Our products stand on their own — we do not sell our partners’ data to third parties.

 Our Granted Patents

 System and Method for Obtaining Vehicle Telematics Data (Patent No.: US 10,440,451)

 Cambridge Mobile Telematics uses a sensor tag affixed to a vehicle to obtain vehicle telematics data.
 A memory in the sensor tag is used for storing a unique tag identifier and trip data including information about trips and acceleration data.
 The sensor tag communicates with a mobile communications device located in the vehicle that obtains GPS data, combines it with the acceleration data, and transmits it to a server for analysis.